 4 out of 10 cancers cancers could be prevented.
-On this page you will learn how to reduce your risk of cancer and find resources for your use.
+On this page you will learn how prevent cancer and to reduce your risk.
+You will also find resources for your use.

 Do not smoke or use any form of tobacco.
 Make your home, car and workplace smoke free.
 For support to quit smoking go to www.quit.ie or call 1800 201 203.

 Be a healthy body weight.
 Take action to be a healthy body weight throughout life, from childhood to adulthood.